 Principles Course dates: July 10 - August 4, 2017.

-This one-week course on molecular aspects of cancer prevention follows the Principles and Practice of Cancer Prevention and Control course.
-It provides a strong background in molecular biology and genetics of cancer and an overview of basic laboratory approaches applied to cutting-edge research in the fields of molecular epidemiology, chemoprevention, biomarkers, and translational research.
-For the most recent course offerings, please see the preliminary 2015 Molecular Course syllabus (PDF - 531 KB).
+This one-week course on the molecular aspects of cancer prevention follows the Principles and Practice of Cancer Prevention and Control course.
+It provides a strong background in molecular biology and genetics of cancer, and an overview of basic laboratory approaches applied to cutting-edge research in the fields of molecular epidemiology, chemoprevention, biomarkers, and translational research.
+For the most recent course offerings, please see the 2015 Molecular Course syllabus (PDF - 645 KB).

 Molecular Course dates: August 7 - August 11, 2017.

 Lectures for both courses are usually scheduled Monday through Friday from 9:30 a.m. to 2:45 p.m. (occasionally lecture times will vary).

 The faculty for both courses consists of approximately 85 experts from the NIH, NCI, other government agencies, universities, cancer centers, and public and private organizations.

 For more information on the impacts of these courses, please see the following articles:

 All courses are open to physicians, scientists, and other health professionals who have an interest in cancer prevention and control.
 Area background in epidemiology, biostatistics, or cancer biology are helpful but not required.
-Preference is given to individuals with a doctoral degree and to those with relevant experience in cancer prevention and control, and those who have not previously participated in the Summer Curriculum.
+Preference is given to individuals with a doctoral degree or to those with relevant experience in cancer prevention and control, and those who have not previously participated in the Summer Curriculum.